blocknetdx/api-docs/source/includes/_xbridge.md

 ## dxGetLocalTokens

-This call is used to retrieve all the assets supported by the local client.
-You can only trade on markets with these assets.
-If an asset is not showing, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup).
+This call is used to retrieve all the assets supported by your node.
+If an asset is not showing for [dxGetLocalTokens](#dxgetlocaltokens), it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup)).

 ### Request Parameters